tim-peterson/lab.timrpeterson/people.md

 **JiWoong Park (2016-2019)** -

 Ji Woong ("Ji") Park defended his Ph.D. thesis in August 2019.
 He was a Molecular Cell Biology (DBBS) PhD graduate student in the Peterson Lab.
 He now works as a data scientist at Humana.
 Ji graduated from Washington & Jefferson College with B.A. in Chemistry with Honors and minor in Neuroscience.
 His previous research experiences span cardiovascular molecular biology (Cincinnati College of Medicine), biophysical instrumentation (W&J), and protein biochemistry in axon degeneration (Wash U Med).
-Ji led MORPHEOME - Molecular ORPHan PhEnOtype MatchEr project and was involved in establishing computational pipeline combined with wet-lab validation to elucidate novel genes in osteoporosis and depression.
-He is passionate about coding and is involved with LaunchCode in STL.
+Ji led the MORPHEOME - Molecular ORPHan PhEnOtype MatchEr project and was involved in establishing computational pipeline combined with wet-lab validation to elucidate novel genes in osteoporosis and depression.
+He is passionate about coding and was involved with LaunchCode in STL.
 In his spare time, he is an avid foodie (with photos to prove) and has been to 5 ramen restaurants in STL (Robata, Nami, Midtown, Death in the Afternoon, and Vista).

 <hr>